lamberta/devkit-doc/guide/quick-start.md

 environment because of its superior debugging tools.
 This is the browser we use to develop the Game Closure DevKit and test against.

-If using OSX and building for native devices, you'll need to install the following from the [Apple Developer Site](https://developer.apple.com/downloads/).
+If you're using OSX and building for native devices, you'll need to install the following from the [Apple Developer Site](https://developer.apple.com/downloads/).
 You may need to advance to the second page of downloads to find each of these items:

 * XCode Command Line tools (November 2012 or newer)
 * XCode (4.4 or newer)